LewisHein/FDA.jl/README.md

 Installation of this package depends on several other of my packages that I haven't got posted yet.
 This is coming soon.

 ##Further documentation
 I wish I could fork myself as easily as we fork software on GitHub!
 Until such time as I get some real documentation written, this package will be JIT-documented.
-In other words, feel free to shoot me a question by e-mail with your questions.
+In other words, feel free to shoot me a question by e-mail with your questions. lhein at uwyo dot edu.